NUPRC: Report on Commission’s Approval of Shell-Renaissance $1.3bn Deal Baseless

 “The attention of the Nigerian Upstream Petroleum Regulatory Commission (NUPRC) has been drawn to a publication in the Businessday of September 11, 2024, purporting that the commission has accepted Shell International Plc’s bid to sell its onshore assets to Renaissance in a transaction worth $1.3 billion.

 “It must be firmly stated that the information contained in the publication did not emanate from the commission.
-As part of the commission’s commitment to transparency and accountability, it will communicate its position on the transaction to the public at the appropriate time.
+As part of the commission’s commitment to transparency and accountability, it will communicate its position on the transaction to the public at the appropriate time,” the statement stressed.

+THISDAY reports that by purchasing all the shares in SPDC, Renaissance will on completion of the deal, control SPDC’s 30 per cent stake in the SPDC Joint Venture (JV), which consists of 15 oil mining leases for petroleum operations onshore and three leases for petroleum operations in shallow water in Nigeria.

-“Industry stakeholders and the general public are advised to disregard the publication as it is baseless,” the statement added.
+“Industry stakeholders and the general public are advised to disregard the publication as it is baseless,” the statement by the NUPRC added.

+On January 16, 2024, Shell announced an agreement to sell its Nigerian onshore subsidiary, The Shell Petroleum Development Company of Nigeria Limited (SPDC), to Renaissance – a consortium of five companies comprising four exploration and production companies based in Nigeria and an international energy group.

+The divestment of SPDC, the company said, aligned with Shell’s previously announced intent to exit onshore oil production in the Niger Delta and to focus future investment in Nigeria on our Deepwater and Integrated Gas positions.